JeffRice/reactUI/README.md

-To control the simulated users' behavior to facilitate debugging, e.g. speed them up, slow them down, turn them off, and to turn off the simulatederrors, you can provide command-line switches.
+To control the simulated users' behavior to facilitate debugging, e.g. speed them up, slow them down, turn them off, and to turn off the simulated errors, you can provide command-line switches.
 To see the CLI's command-line options, do:
 ```
 $ python3 -m server.cli -h